 This is a guest post by Michael Shaw.

 It doesn’t matter whether you’re a seasoned backpacker surviving months on two pairs of underpants and a toothbrush, or a wealthy flashpacker wielding an iPad full of guidebooks and travel apps.
-Vietnam’s huge array of beautiful sights attracts travellers of all kinds, especially as the country surges resolutely into the 21st century.
+Vietnam’s huge array of beautiful sights attracts travelers of all kinds, especially as the country surges resolutely into the 21st century.

 Even backpacking newbies find Vietnam welcoming and easy to navigate.
 People come here with their children and have no problem getting around.
 The Vietnam Railway runs along the country’s entire coast, north to south.
 Although sometimes slow, it’s a wonderful way to view the landscape and meet regular Vietnamese people.